ElijahWood2003/portfolio/docs/about.md

 # About Me

-<p>I'm a Computer Science Major at UNC Chapel Hill with an expected graduation in Fall 2025.</p>
+<p>I am currently pursuing a degree in Computer Science at the University of North Carolina at Chapel Hill with an anticipated graduation date of Fall 2025.</p>
-<p>I'm fluent in Java, Python, C, and C++, with experience in HTML, CSS, Rust, and assembly.
-I'm specifically interested in software engineering, artifical intelligence, and machine learning. </p>
+<p>I possess proficiency in Javas, Python, and C, and have practical experience with HTML, CSS, Rust, and assembly languages.
+My specific areas of interest include software engineering, data science, and machine learning.</p>

 Contact: **elijahdwood@gmail.com**